-Most articles from each issue are also published online, available to print and digital subscribers (36 digital subscribers as of 31 Mar).
-These are 'unlocked' to the public once a six-month period has elapsed since the respective issue went on sale.
+Many articles from each issue are also published online, available to print and digital subscribers (11 digital subscribers as at 31 March).
+Some of these are 'unlocked' to the public once a six-month period has elapsed since the respective issue went on sale.